-The UK whistleblowing laws apply not just to employees, but to a wide category of 'workers'.
-Freelancers, people on training courses, agency staff and directors, in fact, almost any category of worker except the genuinely self employed - receive protection under 'The Act'.
+'The Act' is very wide in its scope.
+It applies not just to employees, but to a wide category of 'workers'.
+Freelancers, people on training courses, agency staff and directors, police officers - in fact, almost any category of worker except the genuinely self employed - receive protection under 'The Act'.
 However, it is a complex and technical piece of legislation which means claims can turn on points of law as often as on issues of fact.